Two things happened in 2007 that seemed unconnected at the time, but turned out to be closely linked.

 2. JK Canepa, with myself and others, started the New York Climate Action Group (NYCAG).
 It filled the void left by the inactivity of one of the best NYC environmental groups of the early 21st century, the Neighborhood Energy Network (NEN), an organization oriented towards local solutions to global climate change, educating and advocating for solar energy and cutting energy waste through energy efficiency in our buildings.

 For years a commercial net metering bill was proposed by the Sierra Club Atlantic chapter and the New York Solar Energy Industry Association (NYSEIA).
 It would pass in the Democratic Party-controlled NY State Assembly and die in the Republican State Senate.
 The split New York legislature didn't foster bipartisan agreements, but rather inactivity and dysfunction.
 For many people around the U.S. who analyze state governments, New York's legislature was a laughing stock of how NOT to govern a state.
-It also gave a disproportionate amount of power to the each governor.
+It also gave a disproportionate amount of power to each governor, no matter which political party they were from.
 So, no commercial solar net metering.

 Our event was in the Friends Meeting House in the Gramercy Park area of Manhattan in January, 2008.
 Due to scheduling, we only had four weeks to plan it.
 And we packed the Meeting House!
 Over 200 people attended our event and we urged people to contact their state senators and assembly members to get commercial net metering, mentioning the effect on the carbon footprint of New York state, but emphasizing the thousands of jobs that would be created to install those solar panels.
 We urged them to spread the word and they sure did!
 Videographer Pamela Timmins recorded what would be an historic event.
 Two weeks later I called NYSEIA and urged them to get their folks upstate to contact their state senators and assembly members again because we were pushing from NYC.